kodify/frontend-test/README.md

 1. Read through the provided documentation describing the feature request
 2. Fork the project to your own GitHub account and clone to your local machine
-3. Setup the project on your own environment or the provided VM using [vagrant](http://www.vagrantup.com/) (preferred option)
+3. Setup the project on your own environment OR use the provided VM using [vagrant](http://www.vagrantup.com/) (second option preferred option)
 4. Make the required changes and commit
 5. Open a pull request to https://github.com/kodify/frontend-test

 ## Environment

-You have two options in regards to environments.
-You can use your own development environment or you can use our virtual machine
+You have two options in regards to environments: You can use your own development environment or you can use our virtual machine

-### Kodify environment using vagrant
+### ( OPTION A ) Kodify environment using vagrant

 * To setup using provided VM you'll need to install the latest versions of the following software for your OS
     * Vagrant: http://downloads.vagrantup.com/